RosettaCommons/documentation/application_documentation/rna/rna-score.md

 + This program can be made aware of what PDBs may once have contributed to the full modeling problem that resulted in the silent file to be scored; use the option `-original_input` to pass some PDBs
 + RNA chemical mapping data options are also respected (by passing `-rna:data_file`)
 + Will convert protein part to centroid if requested
+* Can be used to recompute RMSDs for entire poses or subsets of the pose
+* Can be used with superimposition over all residues, or over a particular fixed domain (especially useful if you are rescoring a silent file from a run that had used a superimposition-standard you are now regretting)

 Options
 =======